offbynull/learn/Bioinformatics/input/input.md

 TTTTG
 ```

-## Motif Matrix Score
+### Motif Matrix Score

-`{bm} /(Motif\/Motif Matrix Score)_TOPIC/`
+`{bm} /(Algorithms\/Motif\/Motif Matrix Score)_TOPIC/`

 **WHAT**: Given a motif matrix, assign it a score based on how similar the k-mers that make up the matrix are to each other.
 Specifically, how conserved the nucleotides at each column are.

-**WHY**: Given a set of k-mers that are suspected to be part of a motif (motif matrix), the more similar those k-mers are to each other the more likely it is that those k-mers are members of the same motif.
+**WHY**: Given a set of k-mers that are suspected to be part of a motif (motif matrix), the more similar those k-mers are to each other the more likely it is that those k-mers are member_MOTIFs of the same motif.
 This seems to be the case for many enzymes that bind to DNA based on a motif (e.g. transcription factors).

-### Popularity Algorithm
+#### Popularity Algorithm

 **ALGORITHM**: